manuel12/automation-practice/README.md

 2. Do exploratory testing / use the application as an user would
 3. Divide the app into different buckets of functionality
 4. Prioritize buckets of functionality depending on risk
-5. Create User Stories for each of the buckets of functionality
+5. Create a wiki section that includes Description and User Stories for each of the buckets of functionality
 6. Create Test Cases for each of the User Stories
 7. Create detailed test cases in a spreadsheet
 8. Create automated test scripts from detailed test cases (only high prio)